andrempeixoto/get-done/README.md

 # GET DONE
-This my first JavaScript webapp.
+This my first (Vanilla) JavaScript webapp.
 It is a To-Do list that was developed based on the Starter course of Rocketseat.

 It is hosted at [peixotodev.com/get-done](https://peixotodev.com/get-done) and it is free to use.
 The current version is 2.1.